-Big White ski resort in British Columbia, Canada, is one of Scout’s Picks for family-friendly resorts.
+Big White ski resort in British Columbia, Canada, is one of Scout’s top picks for family-friendly ski resorts.
 It’s up there with the best in the world.
 But Big White isn’t just for families; it’s perfect for all skiers and boarders wanting an easy and enjoyable ski vacation.
+Great expanse of intermediate terrain, 'real' double black options for advanced skiers, off-piste tree riding, endless ski-in/ski-out accommodation options, and plenty of off-mountain activities for kids (and adults!), Big White is a perfect all-rounder resort.

 - The layout of the slopes ensures crowds (if there are any) are dispersed around the mountain.